Exomind TMS Therapy in Palm Harbor

 Conditions We Treat

-TMS continues to be investigated for additional conditions including ADHD, addiction, fibromyalgia, and tinnitus.
+TMS continues to be investigated for additional conditions, including ADHD, addiction, fibromyalgia, and tinnitus.
 The evidence base for these uses is still developing.
 If you’re considering TMS for a condition not listed in our offerings above, we’re happy to discuss the research and whether it might be appropriate for your situation during a consultation.

 Why Choose Our Practice for TMS?

-Our practice uses the BTL Exomind TMS system, which delivers TMS therapy with advanced coil engineering and proprietary stimulation protocols.
+Our practice uses the BTL Exomind TMS system, which delivers TMS therapy with advanced coil engineering and offers proprietary stimulation protocols.
 The specific protocol used in your treatment depends on the indication being addressed and is determined during your initial evaluation.

 What to expect